OS X Technology Usage Guidelines

 iCloud storage helps people access the content they care about regardless of which device they’re currently using.
 When you support iCloud storage in your app, users can use different instances of your app on different devices to view and edit their content without performing explicit synchronization.
 To enable this user experience, it’s likely that you’ll need to reexamine the ways in which you store, access, and present information (especially user-created content) in your app.

-All iCloud-enabled document-based apps have a modified open panel, as shown below with TextEdit.
+All iCloud-enabled document-based apps have a modified open dialog, as shown below with TextEdit.
 New documents are stored in iCloud by default, but users can choose to store a document on their computer only.
-You cannot change the behavior or appearance of the panel.
+You can’t change the behavior or appearance of the dialog.

 Respect the user’s iCloud account.
 It’s important to remember that iCloud storage is a finite resource that users pay for.
 You should use iCloud storage to store information that users create, and avoid using it to store app resources or content that you can regenerate.